JawadElAmri/hangman/README.md

 ## File structure of the project
-There are several files associatied with this project:
+There are several files associated with this project:
 - Image for README.md file

 - hangman_Template.py